Summer Camps

 The $100 deposit portion of all registrations is ALWAYS non-refundable and non-transferable.
 Refunds will be issued within 15 days of the approved request and are non-transferable.
 Refunds cannot be given in cases of homesickness or going home early.

-If registering before June 1st, 2023 – Option 1) Pay in Full.
-Option 2) Just pay the $100 non-refundable deposit, which must be included with every registration form.
-Without the deposit, we will not process your registration.
-The remainder of your balance will be due June 1st, 2023.
+If registering before June 1st – Option 1) Pay in Full.
+Option 2) Just pay the $100 non-refundable deposit.
+The remainder of your balance will be due June 1st.
+The credit card on your account may be automatically charged if you do not make other arrangements.

 Church Group Info